Updated July 10, 2023

 - The second step involves the determination of income sources from where the business anticipates earning income and marking them as the projected income.

 - The third step involves deducting the projected expenses from the projected income to reach the projected net income.

 - The fourth step determines the actual levels of expenses that the business incurs.

 - The fifth step involves the determination of actual income sources from where the business earns income, and they have to mark them as actual income.

-- The sixth step involves deducting the expenses from the income to arrive at the actual net income.
+- The sixth step involves deducting the expenses from the income to reach the net income.

-- Lastly, deduct the projected net income from the actual net income to arrive at the final variance, which could be either revenue deficit or revenue surplus.
+- Lastly, deduct the projected net income from the actual net income to arrive at the final variance, which could be either a revenue deficit or a surplus.
 If the actual net income is below the projected net income, this results in a revenue deficit.

 Compute the projected net income as displayed below: –